-On the other hand, the pore volume can be computed from the crystal structure.18 Here, we choose the geometrical pore volume, which is an upper limit to the probe accessible pore volume.
-It is intuitively defined as all volume inside the unit cell that is not occupied by the atoms of the framework (described as hard spheres with Bondi's van der Waals radii).43 The

-Supporting Information compares different definitions of the pore volume, and concludes that their choice has negligible impact on the final statistics obtained in this work.
+On the other hand, the pore volume can be computed from the crystal structure.
+Here, we choose the geometrical pore volume, which is an upper limit to the probe accessible pore volume.
+It is intuitively defined as all volume inside the unit cell that is not occupied by the atoms of the framework (described as hard spheres with Bondi's van der Waals radii).
+We note that certain pore pockets in adsorbents can be inaccessible to the adsorbing molecule due to narrow connection channels, which is not reflected in the geometric pore volume.
+However, which pores are inaccessible computationally can be highly sensitive to parameters such as the kinetic radius of the molecule, its diffusion kinetics, the atomic radii used to model the framework, and the assumption of a rigid crystal (i.e., no "saloon-door" effect).
+In the Supporting Information we compare different definitions of the pore volume, and conclude that their choice has negligible impact on the final statistics obtained in this work, leading us to prefer the geometric pore volume definition.

+We compute the geometric pore volume using $\text{Zeo}++^{48}$ from the experimental structures retrieved from the CSD database after computational desolvation via the CSD Python API.
 If more than one crystal structure matches a given NIST-ISODB adsorbent, we select the crystal structure with the largest geometric pore volume as a reference.
 Supplementary Figure SI-1 reports the geometric pore volumes for the structures of those adsorbents associated with more than one CSD entry.
 The difference in pore volume is often small, i.e., below 10 % in more than 80 % of the cases.

-When multiple characterization isotherms for a given adsorbent are available from the same paper, it is tempting to attribute these difference to experimental uncertainty or inaccuracies of the digitization.
-However, inspection of some of these articles reveals that in most cases these isotherms are used for the characterization of different synthesis or activation attempts, and the isotherm indicating the maximum pore volume corresponds to the optimal procedure.
-Therefore, we selected to isotherm giving the maximum pore volume and discarded all others from the same article.
+When multiple characterization isotherms for a given adsorbent are available from the same paper, it is tempting to attribute these differences to experimental uncertainty or inaccuracies of the digitization.
+However, inspection of some of these articles reveals that in most cases such isotherms are used for the characterization of different synthesis or activation attempts, and the isotherm with the maximum pore volume typically corresponds to the optimal procedure.
+We acknowledge that the maximum pore volume does not unequivocally imply optimal crystallinity - for example, the presence of defects can also lead to higher pore volumes - however, recognizing such cases goes beyond the scope of our automated comparison.
+For the sake of consistency, in cases of multiple isotherms, we therefore selected the one giving the maximum pore volume and discarded all others from the same article.